Hibou57/ats2-gtksourceview-language-support/README.md

   * Check the directory `$HOME/.icons` exists.
 If it don't, create it.
   * Check if there is a or are theme folder(s) in the directory.
-  * If there are theme folders, then copy `ats.svg` in each of the `scalable` subdirectory of these them folders.
-If there are no them folders, then copy `ats.svg` right in `$HOME/.icons`.
+  * If there are theme folders, then copy `ats.svg` in each of the `scalable` subdirectory of these theme folders.
+If there are no theme folders, then copy `ats.svg` right in `$HOME/.icons`.
 CHECKME: could this be an option to always copy `ats.svg` right in `$HOME/.icons` even if there are specific theme folders?